 We are planning to conduct a single-arm, open label, multi-center Phase 1/2 clinical trial in patients with PTCL-NOS, AITL and ALCL, the three most common subtypes of PTCL that express TRBC1, which patients have failed, or have relapsed disease following, at least one prior therapy.
-We have received approval from MHRA and expect to commence the trial in the first half of 2018.
-The trial will be conducted initially at sites in the United Kingdom.
+We have received approval from the Medicines and Healthcare products Regulatory Agency, or MHRA, and expect to commence a Phase 1/2 trial in the middle of 2018.
+The trial will initially be conducted at sites in the United Kingdom.
 Provided that safety and efficacy data is satisfactory in the initial patients in the trial, we intend to submit an IND and initiate additional sites in the United States.